reactjs/react.dev/beta/src/pages/apis/style.md

 <Note>

-`style` is used in some examples of this documentaion for demonstration purpose.
+`style` is used in some examples of this documentation for demonstration purposes.
 Using the style attribute as the primary means of styling elements is not recommended.

 In most cases, `className` should be used to reference classes defined in an external CSS stylesheet. `style` attribute is most often used in React applications to add **dynamically-computed** styles at render time.

-`style` attribute, can only be passed to the built-in DOM elements.
+The `style` attribute can only be passed to the built-in DOM elements.

 </Note>